kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 Converting numbers to strings
 -----------------------------

 The arithmetic we know is useless if we can not employ it to perform something in a program.
 Let us start by printing a number to the user.
 However, a number can not immediately be displayed to the user.
 If we try to print a number, we will get an error message back.
+If we try to

+    Prelude> putStrLn 17

-It will look something like this:
+it will look something like this:

-<pre>Prelude&gt; putStrLn 17

-&lt;interactive&gt;:2:10:
+<pre>&lt;interactive&gt;:2:10:
     No instance for (Num String)
       arising from the literal `17'
     ...</pre>